bsiegert/blog/content/posts/bulktracker-outage.md

 ---
-title: "Deleting Records Faster"
+title: "The BulkTracker Outage"
-date: 2021-12-28T18:36:44+01:00
+date: 2022-01-08T17:12:44+01:00
 categories:
 - cloud
-draft: true
 ---

 I have been running the [BulkTracker] web app for keeping track of [pkgsrc] bulk package build results since about 2015.
-Unfortunately, I never implemented automatic expiration of results, so they have been accumulating ever since.

-So I built a small tool that deletes the detailed data for the *n* oldest builds in the database, and I notice it would run fairly slowly: deleting a set of 20,000 records would take about 3 minutes.
-This seems like a lot.

-## Datastore

-As an App Engine application, using the App Engine datastore (a NoSQL database) was a logical choice at the time.
-A SQL database may have been more appropriate for the workload, as I later found out, but the pricing for Google Cloud SQL is prohibitive for a small application.

-Small side note: Through my job I learned how App Engine Datastore was actually implemented, and it was *horrifying*.

-Over the years, App Engine Datastore became first Cloud Datastore -- an offering independent from App Engine that can be used with any Cloud application -- then something called "Cloud Firestore in Datastore Mode".
-Firestore is the Firebase NoSQL database; its API is very different from the Datastore one, but there is a shim layer that provides the Datastore API on top of it.
-The migration was transparent and flawlessly done by the Google Cloud folks -- kudos.

-## My first outage

-After running without problems since 2015 (!!), the BulkTracker app had its first outage in November of 2020.
+After running without problems since the start (!!), the BulkTracker app had its first outage in November of 2021.
 It turns out that the function that renders the home page returns a 500 if it gets an error from Datastore.
 The error that was returned was: